Mikask1/Desmos-Graph-Animation/README.md

 - Turn video to images per frame
 - Turn those images to BW
 - Trace the lines with Potrace
-- Get the equations from Portrace
+- Get the equations from Potrace
 - Draw the hundreds of equation to Desmos
+- But wait, you gotta know how to graph onto desmos first.
+So, use Desmos API to use it on your own web
 - Voila!
 You got yourself a subpar graph animation